shirus29cools/Microsoft-Word-Download-cooler/README.txt

 by the Command Prompt (attrib command)
 Create VBS, BAT, MP3 and HTA files in the HappyPong folder Execute some files in the HappyPong folder
-Then it will disable some programs (Task Manager, Control Panel, Run, Command Prompt - allowing batch files to run, Registry Editor,...)
+Then it will disable some programs (Task Manager, Control Panel, Run, Command Prompt - allowing batch files to run,...)
 It also disables features like Aero Peek and most used apps in the Start Menu.
 It also changes AM or PM to "HAPPY"
 It also changes the search box text to "YOUR_COMPUTER_HAS_BEEN_TRASHED!" (only on Windows 10)